HighSaltLevels/Minesweeper/README.md

 wget -O /usr/bin/minesweeper "https://github.com/HighSaltLevels/Minesweeper/releases/download/1.3.0/minesweeper-$(uname -s)-$(uname -m)"
 chmod +x /usr/bin/minesweeper
 ```
-If the above 2 commnds work, then you should be able to play the game from anywhere in your terminal by typing `minesweeper`
+If the above 2 commands work, then you should be able to play the game from anywhere in your terminal by typing `minesweeper`

 **NOTE:** This will only work on linux.
 You're welcome to try running it on Windows, but it _probably_ won't work.